5th Massachusetts Militia Regiment: 1862-1863 term of service

 The regiment was again activated for federal service following Lincoln's call in August 1862 for 300,000 troops to serve for nine months.
 Five of the original companies (half the regiment) returned for the second tour.
 The other five companies were newly recruited.
 The unit was mustered in at Camp Lander in Wenham, Massachusetts beginning September 16, 1862.
 The regiment departed Massachusetts on October 22, assigned to Major General John G. Foster's Department of North Carolina, later designated as the XVIII Corps.
 Colonel George H. Peirson of Salem, Massachusetts commanded the regiment during its second term of service.

 The 5th Massachusetts joined General Foster's command at New Bern, North Carolina at the end of October 1862.
 During November, they took part in an expedition to Williamston, North Carolina but met with no serious opposition from the enemy.
 In the fall of 1862, New Bern suffered from an outbreak of yellow fever which affected the soldiers encamped around the city.
 During their service in North Carolina, the 5th Massachusetts suffered no fatalities in combat but lost 16 men to disease.

-In December, the regiment saw its first combat of their second enlistment during the Goldsboro Expedition.
-The objective of this maneuver was to disrupt the Confederate supply line along the Wilmington and Weldon Railroad by destroying the Goldsboro Bridge.
-Over the course of this expedition, the unit marched 180 miles and took part in the Battles of Kinston, White Hall and Goldsboro Bridge.
-During the latter engagement on December 15, 1862, the Goldsboro Bridge was destroyed by Union troops.
+In December, the regiment saw its first combat of their second enlistment during the Goldsborough Expedition.
+The objective of this maneuver was to disrupt the Confederate supply line along the Wilmington and Weldon Railroad by destroying the Goldsborough Bridge.
+Over the course of this expedition, the unit marched 180 miles and took part in the Battles of Kinston, White Hall and Goldsborough Bridge.
+During the latter engagement on December 15, 1862, the Goldsborough Bridge was destroyed by Union troops.
 On December 17, the expedition began its return march to New Bern while the 5th Massachusetts was posted to act as rear guard.
 In meeting these orders, they withstood heavy fire for two hours and repulsed one infantry charge.
 At the close of the expedition, the regiment had suffered light casualties of eight wounded.

 In January 1863, the regiment received orders to fortify their camp outside of New Bern.
 The improved camp was named Fort Peirson in honor of their commanding officer.
 During the spring of 1863, the unit took part in several expeditions to reconnoiter and dislodge enemy positions along the Pamlico and Neuse Rivers.
 These expeditions involved only minor skirmishing.

 The regiment left New Bern for Boston on June 22, 1863, arriving on June 25.
 On June 26, the 5th Massachusetts paraded through Boston and Charlestown accompanied by various ceremonial units and marching bands.
 On July 2, 1863, the unit was mustered out at Camp Lander.